We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The Haanjo 3 (same for Haanjenn 3) is meant for mid-level riders.
 It’s pretty much the components that dictate it.
 The Shimano Sora components are on the low end but still perform pretty well.

 This model has a 2×9 Shimano Sora drivetrain with 46/30T cogs in the front, and an 11-32T cassette in the rear.
-Thus, I had no problem finding the right gear in any situations during my test-ride, and I’m sure you won’t either.
+Thus, I had no problem finding the right gear in any situation during my test-ride, and I’m sure you won’t either.

 What’s also important to mention here, which partly defines the Haanjo 3 as a gravel grinder, are the 37mm WTB Riddler Comp tires.
 I felt confident riding on them as they didn’t skid, and absorbed a lot of the vibrations that the aluminum fork was not able to dissipate.